 The college must develop its physical space and renovate existing buildings to accommodate its students and the faculty, staff, and equipment necessary to educate these students.
 Enrollment projections, along with the state's capital space allocation guidelines, are used in determining higher education space needs that are eligible for capital funding.
 These guidelines are used by the state in evaluating individual construction projects and long-range capital planning.
 HCC's large space deficits make it eligible for new construction proposed in the capital budget.

-Over the past several years, the college has received significant support that has facilitated the construction and renovation of several buildings on campus:
+Over the past several years, the college has received significant support that has facilitated the construction and renovation of several facilities on campus:

-- Duncan Hall for English, Languages, and Business (new construction, completed 2003) - Horowitz Visual and Performing Arts Center (new construction, completed 2006) - East Parking Garage of 518 spaces (new construction, completed 2006) - The Rouse Company Foundation Student Services Hall (new construction, completed 2007) - Children's Learning Center (renovation, completed 2008) - Smith Theatre and McCuan Hall (renovation, completed 2009) - James Clark, Jr. Library Hall (renovation, completed 2010) - West Parking Garage of 723 spaces (new construction, completed 2011) - Health Sciences Building (new construction, completed 2013) - East Parking Garage Expansion of 736 spaces (expansion, completed 2017) - Science, Engineering, and Technology Building (new construction, completed 2017) - N and ST Buildings (renovation, expected completion spring 2019)
+- Mary Ellen Duncan Hall for English, Languages, and Business (new construction, completed 2003) - Peter and Elizabeth Horowitz Visual and Performing Arts Center (new construction, completed 2006) - East Parking Garage of 518 spaces (new construction, completed 2006) - The Rouse Company Foundation Student Services Hall (new construction, completed 2007) - Children's Learning Center (renovation, completed 2008) - Alfred J. Smith, Jr. Theatre and Patrick and Jill McCuan Hall (renovation, completed 2009) - James Clark, Jr. Library Hall (renovation, completed 2010) - West Parking Garage of 723 spaces (new construction, completed 2011) - Health Sciences Building (new construction, completed 2013) - East Parking Garage Expansion of 736 spaces (expansion, completed 2017) - Science, Engineering, and Technology Building (new construction, completed 2017) - N and ST Buildings (renovation, completed 2019, buildings renamed Howard Hall and Academic Commons)

-However, even after completing these new construction and renovation projects, the college's total campus space inventory continues to show a current space deficit of 163,676 net assignable square feet (NASF) and a 10-year projected deficit of 358,181 NASF.
-Even though the college continues to propose new buildings on campus to address these deficiencies, the 10-year enrollment growth projected by MHEC multiplied by the state space allocation guidelines yields large deficits.
+However, even after completing these projects, the college's total campus space inventory continues to show a current space deficit of 128,886 net assignable square feet (NASF) and a 10-year projected deficit of 250,648 NASF.
+While the college continues to propose new buildings on campus to address these deficiencies, the 10-year enrollment growth projected by MHEC multiplied by the state space allocation guidelines yields large deficits.
 This deficiency, compounded by the state funding limitations and average award of one capital project per year, restricts the college's ability to address the deficits.

 As part of the capital prioritization process, the Maryland Association of Community Colleges collects current and future space deficits based on each community college's facilities inventory.
-The analysis of instructional space needs for the FY20 capital budget request is reflected below.
-The chart includes the institutions ranked first through fifth, with first representing the lowest percentage of need met having the largest deficits of instructional space.
-The results show that HCC has the second largest instructional space deficit among all community colleges based on current campus inventories and projected inventories over the next ten years.
+The analysis of instructional space needs for the FY22 capital budget request is reflected below and is ranked first through fourth, with first representing the largest deficits and greatest need for instructional space.
+The results show that HCC has the second largest instructional space deficit among community colleges based on projected campus inventories over the next ten years.3